awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 }
 ```

-Alternatively, the following policy allows users to launch instances from all AMIs owned by Amazon\.
+Alternatively, the following policy allows users to launch instances from all AMIs owned by Amazon, or certain trusted and verified partners\.
 The `Condition` element of the first statement tests whether `ec2:Owner` is `amazon`\.
 The users can't launch an instance using other AMIs \(unless another statement grants the users permission to do so\)\.

 ```
 {